tagn/knowledge-vault/DND - Drakkenheim/Sessions/Session 077.md

 - Everything outside seems to be actually restored, and intact.
 - The facade of the demonic temple appears to be adorned with infernal sigils, the surface etched with torment and torture, twisted pictures of writhing and agony.
 Above the door is a bust of some creature.
 	- The visage seen above the door is very recognizable, the lord of hell, azmodeus.
+- We chase Sihrr towards his family home, the city
 -